Onboarding and resource setup

 Configure Android Enterprise

-If your organization does not use Google Workspace: You can use managed Google Play to register Citrix as your EMM provider.
+1. If your organization does not use Google Workspace: You can use managed Google Play to register Citrix as your EMM provider.
 If you use managed Google Play, you provision managed Google Play Accounts for devices and end users.
-Managed Google Play Accounts provide access to managed Google Play, allowing users to install and use work apps you make available.
+Managed Google Play Accounts provide access to managed Google Play, allowing users to install and use the work apps you make available.
 If your organization uses a third-party identity service, you can link managed Google Play Accounts with your existing identity accounts.

 Because this type of enterprise isn’t tied to a domain, you can create more than one enterprise for a single organization.
 For example, each department or region within an organization can enroll as a different enterprise.
 That setup enables you to use different enterprises to manage separate sets of devices and apps.

-If your organization already uses Google Workspace to provide users access to Google apps: You can use Google Workspace to register Citrix as your EMM.
+2. If your organization already uses Google Workspace to provide users access to Google apps: You can use Google Workspace to register Citrix as your EMM.
 If your organization uses Google Workspace, it has an existing enterprise ID and existing Google Accounts for users.
-To use Endpoint Management with Google Workspace, you sync with your LDAP directory and retrieve Google Account information from Google using the Google Directory API.
+To use Citrix Endpoint Management with Google Workspace, you sync with your LDAP directory and retrieve Google Account information from Google using the Google Directory API.

 This type of enterprise is tied to an existing domain.
-Therefore, each domain can only create one enterprise.
-To enroll a device in Endpoint Management, each user must manually sign in with their existing Google Account.
+So, each domain can only create one enterprise.
+To enroll a device in Citrix Endpoint Management, each user must manually sign in with their existing Google Account.
 The account gives users access to managed Google Play and to other Google services through your Google Workspace plan.

 For a quick overview, watch this video.